 Stuart became Executive Director of SGR in 2003, having spent the previous five years volunteering on SGR's National Co-ordinating Committee.
 He is an author/editor of numerous SGR reports, including The environmental impacts of the UK military sector; Under the radar: the carbon footprint of Europe's military sectors; Irresponsible science?
 How the fossil fuel and arms corporations finance professional engineering and science organisations; UK nuclear weapons: a catastrophe in the making?; Offensive insecurity: the role of science and technology in UK security strategies; Soldiers in the laboratory: military involvement in science and technology - and some alternatives; Science and the corporate agenda: the detrimental effects of commercial influence on science and technology; and Shale gas and fracking: examining the evidence.
 He is also co-author of a book on the Kyoto Protocol, and an editor of the Responsible Science journal.
 He has also authored numerous popular science articles and academic papers, and given lectures and presentations to a wide range of audiences.

 Andrew Simms has a background in political economics and development studies.
-In addition to post at SGR, he is also a co-founder of the New Weather Institute, a research associate at the Centre for Global Political Economy, University of Sussex, and a fellow of the New Economics Foundation (nef), where he was policy director for over a decade.
+In addition to post at SGR, he is also co-ordinator of the Rapid Transition Alliance, a co-founder of the New Weather Institute, a research associate at the Centre for Global Political Economy, University of Sussex, and a fellow of the New Economics Foundation (nef), where he was policy director for over a decade.
 During that time, he founded the nef’s work programme on climate change, energy and interdependence, instigated their ‘Great Transition’ project, and ran work on local economies.

 His books include Ecological Debt – on framing the transgression of planetary boundaries – and Tescopoly.
 He also co-authored The New Economics and Green New Deal.
 He writes for The Guardian and broadcasts with the BBC World Service and was described by New Scientist as 'a master at joined-up progressive thinking’.
 His latest book, Cancel the Apocalypse: the New Path to Prosperity, is a manifesto of new economic possibilities.